pudly/schmopera-hugo/content/articles/thestories-for-better-or-for-worse.md

 related_articles = []
 related_companies = []
 related_people = []
-short_description = "I figure those of you reading this post are many of the same people who have been following #TheStories.
-It's a series of posts that tell stories of sexual abuse, harassment, and assault within the realms of opera and classical music." slug = "thestories-for-better-or-for-worse" title = "#TheStories, for better or for worse" youtube_url = ""
+short_description = "You likely noticed that most of the stories are anonymous - but that doesn't mean I never got a name.
+It's a weird mix of feeling entrusted with delicate information, and feeling laden with a secret that's not mine to tell." slug = "thestories-for-better-or-for-worse" title = "#TheStories, for better or for worse" youtube_url = ""